Very fast Bayesian Additive Regression Trees on GPU: Conclusions

 \paragraph{Deeper limitations}

-My implementation runs out of GPU memory when the number of predictors $p$ or the number of trees are high.
+My implementation runs out of GPU memory when the number of predictors $p$ or the number of trees are high (see \autoref{sec:gpumem} in the appendix).
 This problem is unavoidable.
 The implementation already uses only 1 byte per predictor and 1 byte per tree index, so it's close to the minimum memory requirements.
 The indices cache could potentially be dropped, slowing down the algorithm, or batched from CPU memory; but the predictors matrix is always used all at once.
-It is possible to adapt the algorithm to run on multiple GPUs, but the partition has to be along the observations and not the predictors; if each GPU stores a small number of observations to fit a large number of predictors, there is no speed advantage.
+Even though it is possible to adapt the algorithm to run on multiple GPUs, the partition across GPUs has to be along the observations, not the predictors: if each GPU stores a small number of observations to fit a large number of predictors, there is no speed advantage.

 \paragraph{Future directions}